Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

 ---
 ### Procedure

-1. In the `kr-node-sdk` folder, add .bak to the files `homeSecurity.js`, `condition.js`, and `action.js`.  **Note**: You will create these files during the tutorial.
+1. In the `kr-node-sdk` folder, add .bak to the files `homeSecurity.js`, `condition.js`, and `action.js`.  **Note**: You create these files during the tutorial.
 Use these files as a reference if your tutorial fails to run.
 2. Create a home security app,`homeSecurity.js`, in the `kr-node-sdk` folder.
 Add the following code to the start of the file:

 ```javascript